-That's the only significance that, as a matter of English usage, can be attributed to presence or absence of a comma in the two versions of the court's example.
-The comma test under the rule of the last antecedent has no basis in English usage.
-The examples below demonstrate as much.
+Furthermore, the examples below demonstrate that commas are routinely used in a manner that's inconsistent with the comma test under the rule of the last antecedent.
 (After each example it's stated whether the example contains a restrictive or nonrestrictive clause and whether that clause is "narrow scope," with the clause modifying just the immediately preceding noun, or "wide scope," with the clause modifying both preceding nouns.)

-- [1] She was accompanied by a lawyer and the accountant who was advising her on her tax matters.

-[restrictive (no comma); narrow scope (antecedent is the accountant)] - [2] She was accompanied by the lawyer and the accountant who were advising her on the revision of her will.

-[restrictive (no comma); wide scope (antecedents are the lawyer and the accountant)]
+- She was accompanied by a lawyer and the accountant who was advising her on her tax matters. [restrictive (no comma); narrow scope (antecedent is the accountant)] - [2] She was accompanied by the lawyer and the accountant who were advising her on the revision of her will. [restrictive (no comma); wide scope (antecedents are the lawyer and the accountant)] - [3] She was accompanied by her father and her sister, who was now seven months pregnant. [nonrestrictive (comma); narrow scope (antecedent is her sister)]

-- [3] She was accompanied by her father and her sister, who was now seven months pregnant. [nonrestrictive (comma); narrow scope (antecedent is her sister)] - [4] She was accompanied by her father and her sister, who were both giving her their full support.

-[nonrestrictive (comma); wide scope (antecedents are her father and her sister)]
+[4] She was accompanied by her father and her sister, who were both giving her their full support. [nonrestrictive (comma); wide scope (antecedents are her father and her sister)]

-More specifically, note how in [2] the absence of a comma doesn't preclude wide-scope modification, with the restrictive clause modifying more than the preceding noun.
-And note how in [3] the presence of a comma doesn't preclude narrow-scope modification, with the nonrestrictive clause modifying just the preceding noun.
+More specifically, in [2] the absence of a comma doesn't preclude wide-scope modification, with the restrictive clause modifying more than the preceding noun.
+And in [3] the presence of a comma doesn't preclude narrow-scope modification, with the nonrestrictive clause modifying just the preceding noun.
 Those results are inconsistent with the comma test under the rule of the last antecedent.

-With respect to the court's example, a simple way to demonstrate the irrelevance of presence or absence of a comma is to add both after "who" in the first example and all after "who" in the second example.
-In the first example, that would result in the modifier having narrow scope, despite the comma; in the second example, that would result in the modifier having broad scope, despite absence of the comma.
+Regarding the court's example, a simple way to demonstrate the irrelevance of presence or absence of a comma is to add both after "who" in the first example and all after "who" in the second example.
+In the first example, that would result in the modifier's having narrow scope, despite the comma; in the second example, that would result in the modifier's having broad scope, despite absence of the comma.